Dance Summer Dance will be August 20 – September 1, 2023

 - Students must be in good general health.
 The program will be strenuous, but not overly so provided youngsters are in good health.
 Ross Creek must be notified if the student becomes injured before attending Dance Summer Dance.

-- There are places for 26 students, who will be divided based on video and experience into two groups that will remain constant throughout the program.
+- There are places for 26 students, who will be divided based on experience into two groups that will remain constant throughout the program.

 Please click here to see all of general policies.